 Can bass damage headphones?
 Once the bass is at an acceptable volume, it will not damage a headphone.
 However, at a very loud volume, heavy bass can easily damage headphones.
 However, bass-heavy headphones can easily handle low frequencies well.

-Why do people like bass heavy headphones?
+Why do people like bass-heavy headphones?

-Many people like bass-heavy headphones because bass is powerful and creates an immersive experience.
+Many people like bass-heavy headphones because the bass is powerful and creates an immersive experience.
 It creates a powerful impact and a party-like experience.
 However, not everyone likes bass-heavy headphones.
 For example, this is why some people think Beats headphones are bad.

 Does Bass ruin your hearing?